 No, student rooms and the furnishings provided therein are to be used in the manner for which they were designed.
-No university property, including room and lounge area furnishings, may be moved within the building or taken from the residence hall without the written permission of the Director of Campus Life and the Director of Campus Facilities.
+No university property, including room and lounge area furnishings, may be moved within the building or taken from the residence hall without the written permission of the Office of Campus Life and the Director of Campus Facilities.
 Students are responsible for returning their room and its furnishings to its original configuration upon leaving at the conclusion of their residency period.

 Are there any storage facilities on campus?